sebtaavo/mapsProject/README.md

 The CSS sometimes does not show the map properly when on a mobile device and inside of a group.
 This can make it incredibly difficult or impossible to even perform a search as the search bar is hidden by the sidebar view.

+## Third party components

+This project uses the html embedded google map component from Google's Javascript API.
+This map is initialized and bound to a div in the
+Map.vue component in the folder "components".

+It also uses the public and free library "sweetalert2", which can be found at: "https://sweetalert2.github.io/".
+This is how we handle all popups in the app, dialogues and alerts alike.
+Some of the calls are written as functions in the Data.js file and then imported where necessary and called, while others are called "dry" in the files where they are generated.

 ## Project File Structure
 /src<br/>
 ├── components            <-- Where we keep our .vue components.
 These are our views.<br/>